akornsys-rdi/ghostly-light/README.md

 Even so, if the problems persist, I have also generated a plastic shell file `ghost-aid.stl` with a perimeter ring, which should give much less adhesion issues.
 In return, you have to cut the surplus once printed.

 You only need to print a copy of the `ghost.stl` and `ghost-cover.stl` files.
+No support structure is required for any of the files.

 ## Electronic design